Monster-ZeroX/Xrdp/README.md

 * `ls`
 * `chmod +x *`
 * `bash xrdp.sh`
+* Unlock Port 3389 In your Vps Firewall.
 ## WARNING :
 ***This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.***